 “Without the darkness I doubt you’d see the stars,” says East Nashville songwriter Chris Watts.
 From suffering a gunshot wound as a Louisiana National Guardsman on Hurricane Katrina duty to cutting his teeth at the raucous honky-tonks of Music City’s Broadway Ave., the Louisiana native has certainly seen both.

-Watts incorporates this bent-but-not-broken ethos into his own brand of Deep South Americana music.
-Southern-fried in hardship and hope, Watts sets equal parts country, folk, and rock ‘n’ roll to the backdrop of the swampy Louisiana backroads he grew up on.
-The end result hits the palate like a cold mint julep on a sticky day: earthy, fun, and bittersweet.
+Deep South Americana.
+It's broke-but-not-broken.
+It's tired.
+It's hopeful.
+It's equal parts country, folk, and rock.
+It's Watts' own brand of blue-collar rock 'n' roll, set to the backdrop of the swampy Louisiana towns he grew up in- and it hits the palate like a cold mint julep on a sticky afternoon.

 His debut EP ‘The God’s Own Truth’ was named “Best of 2016” (The Revue).
-He will release the rock guitar-driven ‘American Kind,’ the first single from his debut full-length solo album, in early 2018.
 “Watts sings in the title track ‘I may never be Bob Dylan,’ but he has a knack for melody, lyrics, and truth that shows promise as an artist coming into his own.”
 (No Depression).